Hundreds of thousands of Americans cut out from President Biden's student loan forgiveness program - NewsBreak

 Half of borrowers in a 2,000 person poll said that their student debt is harming their mental health.
 The survey, by education platform ELVTR, said that anxiety and depression were the most common issues.
 One in five surveyed said they had endured sleepless nights and panic attacks linked to their...

-When will student loans be forgiven?
-What to know about debt relief applications

-Student loan debt cancellation application forms are slated to arrive this month.
-Here's what you need to know now so your debt relief isn't delayed.
+Biden's student loan forgiveness application is coming soon.
+Here's what you need to know

+The application for President Joe Biden's student loan forgiveness plan is expected to go live as soon as this week.

+Student loan forgiveness: Lawsuits could put part of the relief program in jeopardy

 abovethelaw.com